Glenn Curtiss: Awards and honors

 By an act of Congress on March 1, 1933, Curtiss was posthumously awarded the Distinguished Flying Cross, which now resides in the Smithsonian Institution.
 Curtiss was inducted into the National Aviation Hall of Fame in 1964, the International Aerospace Hall of Fame in 1965, the Motorsports Hall of Fame of America in 1990, the Motorcycle Hall of Fame in 1998, and the National Inventors Hall of Fame in 2003.
 The Smithsonian's National Air and Space Museum has a collection of Curtiss's original documents as well as a collection of airplanes, motorcycles and motors.
 LaGuardia Airport was originally called Glenn H. Curtiss Airport when it began operation in 1929.

-Other Curtiss honors include: Naval Aviation Hall of Honor; OX-5 Aviation Pioneers Hall of Fame; Empire State Aviation Hall of Fame; Niagara Frontier Aviation and Space Hall of Fame; International Air & Space Hall of Fame; Long Island Air & Space Hall of Fame; Great Floridians 2000; Steuben County (NY) Hall of Fame; Hammondsport School Lifetime Achievements Wall of Fame; Florida Aviation Hall of Fame; Smithsonian Institution Langley Medal; Top 100 Stars of Aerospace and Aviation; Doctor of Science (honoris causa), University of Miami.
+Other Curtiss honors include: Naval Aviation Hall of Honor; OX-5 Aviation Pioneers Hall of Fame; Empire State Aviation Hall of Fame; Niagara Frontier Aviation and Space Hall of Fame; International Air & Space Hall of Fame; Long Island Air & Space Hall of Fame; Great Floridians 2000; Steuben County (New York) Hall of Fame; Hammondsport School Lifetime Achievements Wall of Fame; Florida Aviation Hall of Fame; Smithsonian Institution Langley Medal; Top 100 Stars of Aerospace and Aviation; Doctor of Science (honoris causa), University of Miami.

-The Glenn H. Curtiss Museum in Hammondsport is dedicated to Curtiss's life and work.
+The Glenn H. Curtiss Museum in Hammondsport is dedicated to Curtiss' life and work.

-There is a Curtiss Avenue in Hammondsport, NY, along with the Glenn Curtiss Elementary School.
-Carson, CA has Glenn Hammond Curtiss Middle School and Glenn Curtiss Street.
-Glenn H. Curtiss Road is in San Diego, CA, and Glenn Curtiss Boulevard in East Meadow/Uniondale, NY (Long Island).
-Glenn Curtiss Drive is in Addison, TX, and Curtiss Parkway in Miami Springs, FL.
-Buffalo, NY has a Curtiss Park and a Curtis Parkway (named for Glenn despite the incorrect spelling).
-The Curtiss E-Library in Hialeah, FL was originally the Lua A. Curtiss Branch Library, named for Glenn's mother.
+Curtiss' famed airplane appeared on a 1918 issue US airmail stamp. along with fifteen other US airmail stamps, (including the first air mail stamps), and on the stamps of at least 17 other countries.
+Curtiss himself appeared on the cover of Time in 1924.

-Curtiss appeared on the cover of Time in 1924, on a U. S. airmail stamp, and on a Micronesian stamp.
-Curtiss airplanes appear on 15 U. S. stamps (including the first air mail stamps), and on the stamps of at least 17 other countries.
+There is a Curtiss Avenue in Hammondsport, New York, and Glenn Curtiss Elementary School.
+Carson, California, has Glenn Hammond Curtiss Middle School and Glenn Curtiss Street.
+Glenn H. Curtiss Road is in San Diego, California, and Glenn Curtiss Boulevard is in East Meadow/Uniondale, New York (Long Island).
+Glenn Curtiss Drive is in Addison, Texas, and Curtiss Parkway in Miami Springs, Florida.
+Buffalo, New York, has a Curtiss Park and a Curtis Parkway (named for Glenn despite the incorrect spelling).
+The Curtiss E-Library in Hialeah, Florida was originally the Lua A. Curtiss Branch Library, named for Glenn's mother.